Velocidex/velociraptor-web/content/docs/getting-started/stand_alone/_index.md

 #### Creating GUI users

-The configuration process will now create some GUI users, who will be allowed to log into the admin GUI.
+The configuration process will create some GUI users, who will be allowed to log into the admin GUI.

 {{% notice note %}}

 Note that the accounts you create here are not related to any operating system user accounts.
-They are completely separate and have no security relationship, unless you choose to implement SSO via Google OAuth.
+They are completely separate and have no security relationship, unless you choose to implement SSO.

 {{% /notice %}}

-You can always add new users to the GUI using the command `velociraptor --config server.config.yaml user add MyUserName --role admininistrator`.
+You can always add new users to the GUI using the command `velociraptor --config server.config.yaml user add MyUserName --role administrator`.
 User credentials are usually stored in the data store and not in the config file (except for the root users created with the wizard).
 If you need to change a user's password simply add them again with the new password.

 Each user account can have a different role attached to it.
-Currently some of the more useful roles are "reader", "analyst", "investigator", "artifact_writer" and "admininistrator".
+Currently some of the more useful roles are "reader", "analyst", "investigator", "artifact_writer" and "administrator".

 ## 4. Start the server